elephantrobotics/convenient_aikit/README.md

 # AiKit Convenient Kit

 Use Python + OpenCV to perform color recognition, shape recognition, feature point image recognition, AR QR code recognition, and YOLOv5 image recognition on the robotic arm.
-It also supports launching the AiKit_UI graphical software and controller control program.
+It also supports launching the AiKit_UI graphical software and handle control program.
+It also supports demonstrations of the myCobot adaptive gripper case, the myCobot five-finger dexterous hand case, and the myCobot camera flange stag code tracking case.

 ## 1 Supported Robot Arm Models